mohannamburu18/instagram_feednew/README.md

 Gemini

-How AI Helped 🧠
+How AI Helped

 Assisted with UI and feed design inspiration

 Helped with deployment and environment setup

-Suggested state management patterns for like/save toggles
+Suggested state management for like and save toggles

-Debugged CORS and frontend–backend connection issues
+Debugged CORS and frontend-backend connection issues

-Improved component structure and code readability
+Improved component structure and readability

-Example Prompts 💬
+Example Prompts

-“Create a React Instagram-style feed with a grid of posts and a fullscreen post viewer with next/previous navigation.”
+Create a React Instagram-style feed with a grid of posts and a fullscreen post viewer with next and previous navigation

-“My posts are not loading on Vercel, API request is pending forever.
-Can you help debug frontend vs backend?”
+My posts are not loading on Vercel and API requests are pending forever.
+Help debug frontend versus backend

-Example Correction 🛠️
+Example Correction

 Problems Identified